Para leer esta hoja informativa en español, haga clic aquí.

 Getting children to take medicine can be a real challenge.
-Children may not like how medications taste or they may have trouble swallowing pills.
-Many children do not understand why they should put up with drugs’ side effects.
+Children may not like how medications taste, or they may have trouble swallowing pills.
+Many children do not understand why they should put up with the drugs’ side effects.
 Older children may hide pills or pretend to take them.

 It may be especially difficult for kids to take their medicines in front of others.
 Taking pills in public or in a social situation may cause embarrassment or emotional distress.
 Going on vacation, trips, or to camp may make it more difficult for children to stick to their medicine schedule.
-It is important to talk about these situations with your child living with HIV and plan ahead for problem times.
+It is important to talk about these situations with your child and plan ahead for problem times.

 Both you and your child may need extra help with your child’s adherence.
 Ask your pediatrician or other parents for suggestions about how to help your child take medication (you don’t need to tell the parents which medications your child is taking, or why he/she is taking them).
 Try using reminders, rewards, timers, mobile phone apps, color-coded messages, and weekly dosing packets to check adherence.
 If your child is having trouble taking a particular HIV drug, talk to your health care provider.
 It is possible that the HIV drug can be switched to a different one or that your child can be put on a different schedule.

 Many parents are concerned about who they should tell about their child’s HIV status.
 It is your right to decide this for yourself.
 Your child living with HIV is not a danger to others.
 HIV cannot be spread through casual contact or saliva, tears, or sweat.
 Your child cannot transmit HIV to someone by hugging, going to school, or sharing toys, utensils, food, and drinks.
 It can be very helpful for children living with HIV to understand this so they can interact at school and with other children without concern.